maahn/VISSSlib/docs/source/metaRotation.rst

         minSamples4rot=5,
     )

-Now foramt the output so that we can copy paste it in the config files
+Now format the output so that we can copy paste it in the config files

 .. code:: ipython3